bucs110a0spring22/ch-10-lab-rachelish/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+use arrow keys to move killer to kill other killers to get diamonds?
 #### Unique Feature
- < Describe the unique feature you added >
+added diamonds each time killer kills
 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 5

-Grace days remaining: < # >/5
+Grace days remaining: 0/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+brooooooo you don't even knowwwwwwwwwwwwwww

 ## REFERENCES:
- < List any outside resources used >
+pygame, literally the entire internet
 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+help.